-The exhibitions presented in the centre include the interactive “People, ships, harbours”, and also the “Boats of the peoples of the world” and the temporary exhibition called “Dive into the mysteries of Baltic Sea shipwrecks“.
+The exhibitions presented in the centre include the interactive "People, ships, harbours", and also the "Boats of the peoples of the world".
 The Museum uses multimedia technologies, interactive communication solutions, original audio-visual presentations and computer visualisation.

 The Sea – the environment and technology – presents how a water vortex is formed, how a solar battery works and even how a tsunami wave can be triggered.

 Ship construction – you can be a ship captain, command a ship from the captain’s bridge and learn the Morse code.

 Work in the harbour – presents the life of a harbour.
 The container terminal operation can be explored there from the viewpoint of a harbour worker.

 Life on a ship – presents the everyday life of a seaman which can be experienced in the seaman’s outfit, the captain’s uniform and even a pirate’s clothes.
 It presents sea-rescue-related issues, including the sea-rescuing signal code.

 The submarine archaeology section has a “submarine station” with a diving bell and basic equipment for archaeological research.
 Young explorers can find out here what the submarine archaeologist’s work is all about and also search for treasures hidden in the sea floor sand.
 The biggest attraction of this section of the exhibition is the chance to go on a virtual trip to the bottom of the sea in a bathyscaphe and a presentation on how an echo sounder works.